newday0609/API-Design/guidelines/Documentation.md

 ## OpenAPI spec files

-Your spec file should be OpenAPI 3.0 and incluse at least the following properties:
+Your spec file should be OpenAPI 3.0 and include at least the following properties:

 - The path and any required query parameters
 - Example requests